 Running with Dystonia

-A BIT PERSONAL -In fall of 2018, I started noticed slight difficulty lifting my foot as I ran.
+A BIT PERSONAL -In fall of 2018, I started noticed slight difficulty lifting my left foot as I ran.
 It wasn't every run but by fall 2019 I was diagnosed with Runners Dystonia. (full story below) I've shared my journey occasionally with gait videos on IG but then with pro runner Kara Goucher recently announcing her diagnosis, I've had many asking how it has been going for me.
 I realized I've never put my story down in one spot, so here goes...

 While often deflating to think I will most likely always fight this, I continue to have a lot of good days and try to focus on that.
 In 2022, I had 8 of my best training months; barely felt the muscles act up (until these last few weeks).
 I actually ran a PR in Boston (3:08) this fall after running the last Boston really easy due to months of symptoms. (see my story below) I very gradually increased training/speed, avoiding 10k or faster paced workouts.
 And only did a few marathon paced workouts.